skip to content

 Upcoming

 The detail of upcoming seminars can be found in our event calendar.
-Speakers in 2024 include the composer Dániel Péter Biró, and Dr Stacey Gutkowski (Reader in Peace and Conflict Studies at King’s College London).
+Speakers in 2024–25 include Dr Yasmin Ilkhani (Aga Khan University) and Dr Stacey Gutkowski (Reader in Peace and Conflict Studies at King’s College London, postponed from 2023–24).

 Some seminars are available via livestream (Zoom).
 Advance registration is required for online attendees, and we recommend that visitors also notify us that you plan to attend.

-Please contact the convenor (Dr Giles Waller) for further information, or see specific contact details in the event listing.
+Please see specific contact details in the event listings for further information.

 Past Seminars